Herbed Peasant Bread Recipe

 Instructions

-• I know I said this is no-knead, but I do knead the dough at this point a few times to incorporate any flour left in the bowl.
-If your dough is completely mixed, then skip this step.
+- I know I said this is no-knead, but I do knead the dough a few times at this point to finish bringing the dough together.
+The dough will not be smooth.

-• Cover the dough in a bowl with plastic wrap and let it sit overnight and up to 24 hours.
+- Cover the dough in a bowl with plastic wrap and let it sit overnight at room temperature and up to 24 hours.

-• Cover the ball of dough with plastic wrap and let it sit for 2 hours more.
-I like to dust my dough with flour at this point to keep the plastic from sticking.
+- Cover the ball of dough with plastic wrap and let it sit for 2 more hours.

-• Near the end of the 2 hours turn the oven on to 500 degrees and place a 4-6 quart dutch oven in it to heat up.
+- Near the end of the 2 hours, turn the oven on to 500 degrees.

-• Next, very carefully lift the edges of the parchment paper with your dough still on it and set it in the dutch oven.
+- Next, very carefully lift the edges of the parchment paper with your dough still on it and set it inside the Dutch oven.

 *No monies received from affiliates.
 All opinions are my own.